Talking to Your Children About Divorce

-The family law attorneys at Haas Tharrington, P.A. are sensitive to the concerns and feelings of children.
+The family law attorneys at Haas & Associates, P.A. are sensitive to the concerns and feelings of children.
 Children must be informed about what is happening when those events are going to change their lives.
 At the same time, they need to feel secure and loved.
 Here we provide some information to help children and their parents cope:

-- What to Tell Your Children About Your Divorce – The lawyers of Haas Tharrington, P.A. know that separation and divorce are extremely confusing and difficult times for both adults in the relationship.
+- What to Tell Your Children About Your Divorce - The lawyers of Haas & Associates, P.A. know that separation and divorce are extremely confusing and difficult times for both adults in the relationship.
 We also know that when parents are separating or divorcing, their pain and confusion is compounded by concerns about who, what, when, where and how to tell their children.
-That’s why we are offering some advice on what to tell your children about your divorce.
+That's why we are offering some advice on what to tell your children about your divorce.

 Contact us at 919-783-9669 today to get help with the effects of divorce on children.